WongDarren/TripleX/README.md

 ## Contributing

-You're welcome to download, fork or do whatever else legal with all the files!
+You're welcome to download, fork, or do whatever else legal with all the files!